hpi-swa-teaching/GameMecha/source/GM-Core.package/GMCollisionDetectionShape.class/README.md

-This is an abstract class to provide an interface for different CollisionDetectionStrategies.
-Each CollisionDetectionStrategy implements collision detection behavior for a specific kind of shape
+A GMCollisionDetectionShape is an abstract class which provides an interface for different CollisionDetectionStrategies.
+Each CollisionDetectionStrategy implements collision detection behavior for a specific shape